Jill Gascoine: Early life

-Gascoine was born in Lambeth, the daughter of Francis Gascoine, a Quantity Surveyor, and his wife Irene, née Greenwood.
-She was sent to a boarding school, which she hated, later explaining that she was ridiculed by schoolteachers.
+Gascoine was born in Lambeth, the daughter of Francis Gascoine, a quantity surveyor, and his wife Irene, née Greenwood.
+She was sent to a boarding school, which she said she hated, explaining later that she was ridiculed by schoolteachers.
 After leaving school, in the 1950s, she went to the Edinburgh Festival Fringe to appear in a revue.

 Career

 Early in her career in the 1950s, Gascoine was a soubrette in a Great Britain tour of the Crazy Gang Show.
 In 1956, she was a chorus dancer in the Christmas season of The Adventures of Davy Crockett starring Hermione Baddeley, at the Olympia Theatre, Dublin.
 Gascoine also worked alongside Victor Spinetti in a revue in the Irving Theatre, London.
 By 1959, Gascoine had taken over from Millicent Martin in a British tour of Expresso Bongo.

 Gascoine played one of the schoolgirls in the film The Pure Hell of St Trinian's (1960), although in her twenties by then.
 She joined the Dundee Repertory Theatre in 1963.
 While in Dundee, she also appeared in productions of the Downfield Musical Society.
 Her early work also included collaborations with future film and television director Ken Loach.

 From 1970 onwards, Gascoine began appearing on television in series such as Z-Cars, General Hospital, Rooms, Dixon of Dock Green, Softly, Softly: Taskforce and Within These Walls.
-She had a part in the British sex-comedy Confessions of a Pop Performer (1975) and then had a recurring role playing Letty Gaunt in the BBC period drama The Onedin Line (1976–1979).
+She had a part in the British sex-comedy Confessions of a Pop Performer (1975), and then had a main role playing Letty Gaunt in Series 4–7 of the BBC period drama The Onedin Line (1976–1979).

 She became better known in 1980 when she took the lead role in the ITV drama series The Gentle Touch, playing Detective Inspector Maggie Forbes.
 This was the first British television drama that centred on a female police officer, coming several months before the BBC's similarly themed Juliet Bravo.
-The Gentle Touch was a huge ratings hit in the UK and ran for five series until 1984, though Gascoine continued to play Maggie Forbes in the more action-orientated spin-off series C.A.T.S.
+The Gentle Touch was a huge ratings hit in the UK and ran for five series until 1984, though Gascoine continued to play Maggie Forbes in the more action-oriented spin-off series C.A.T.S.
 Eyes from 1985 to 1987.
 Following this, she then appeared as Judy Schwartz in the final series of the sitcom Home to Roost (1989–1990) opposite John Thaw, and continued to make guest appearances on British television.
 She also appeared in the film King of the Wind (1990) opposite Richard Harris and Glenda Jackson.